-Registers are checked and updated at the end of each and every session in Nursery and Pre-Reception i.e. lunchtime, end of the lunch period, start of afternoon session, end of afternoon session and the end of the after school childcare period.
+Registers are checked and updated at the end of each and every session in Nursery and Pre-Reception i.e. lunchtime, start of afternoon session, end of afternoon session and the end of the after school childcare period.
 Totals are noted and headcounts made.
 In Reception a register is kept at 8 am for children arriving for before-school care.
 The main register is taken at 8.35 am and at 1 pm.
 When the children move up to the main school for after-school they are signed in on the door register in the reception area of the main school.

-Registers are retained by the school bursar and records retained for 3 years.
+Registers are retained by the school and records retained for 3 years.